Transaction-scale Environmental Accounting

 What is μ-IOA?

-Micro-Scale Input-Output Analysis (μ-IOA) is a methodological framework to calculate the environmental footprint of every product and every income, by tracing environmental impacts through the entire web of economic transactions.
+It opens the way to calculating the environmental footprint of every product and every income, by tracing environmental impacts through the entire web of economic transactions.

-It’s the foundation for:
+It can be the foundation for:

 - Truly progressive environmental taxes.